raspersc2/queens-sc2/README.md

 Using policies that can be updated at any time `queens-sc2` provides a lot of flexibility, whether that would be aggressive nydus play, defensive queens or a mass creep style

 ## Prerequisites
-It is expected the user has already installed [python-sc2](https://github.com/BurnySc2/python-sc2), the only other library used in this project is [numpy](https://numpy.org/).
+It is expected the user has already installed [python-sc2](https://github.com/BurnySc2/python-sc2), `queens-sc2` also relies on numpy and scipy.

 ## Getting started
 Clone or download this repository and put the `queens_sc2` directory in your bot folder like so: